pixlee/android-sdk/README.md

 # Run the Demo App
 - The demo app included with this SDK are meant to be used in Android Studio to create a typical Android app.
-- To help you get up and running quickly, we've also built an sample application featuring a grid view, list view, and detail view.
-The adapters simply maintain an ArrayList of PXLBaseAlbum, which is updated via calls to `loadNextPageOfPhotos`.
-Since the data source contains the full PXLPhoto object, you can easily customize your own widgets to display the desired images and text.
-The sample also implements a scroll listener which times calls to `loadNextPageOfPhotos` to provide the endless scroll effect.
+- To help you get up and running quickly, we've built this demo featuring a RecyclerView with LinearLayoutManager and GridLayoutManager and a few UI components.
-An example of the proper usage of an opened lightbox event is also included in the sample app!
+- UI components demonstrated in the demo can be customize by adding arguments to the views simple.
+- API calls being fired via Kotlin.coroutines are in the demo.
 - video: https://www.loom.com/share/37fb674d3cb348d48c3479b67a9bc2aa
 - <img src="doc/img/demo_1_main.jpg" width="24%"> <img src="doc/img/demo_2_album.jpg" width="24%"> <img src="doc/img/demo_2_album_filter.jpg" width="24%"> <img src="doc/img/demo_2_image_viewer.jpg" width="24%">
 - <img src="doc/img/demo_3_uploader.jpg" width="24%"> <img src="doc/img/demo_4_analytics.jpg" width="24%"> <img src="doc/img/demo_5_analytics.jpg" width="24%">